Warriors, We Are – 2020 Series of Mind-Meanders

-Here is how I sense the process: once randomly guided into my consciousness by my higher self, keywords, phrases, thoughts from friends and strangers alike, headlines, quips, quotes heard, read, or remembered, they all get assembled in short bursts.
+Here is how I sense the process: once randomly guided into my consciousness by my higher self, whether they be keywords, phrases, thoughts from friends and strangers alike, headlines, quips, quotes heard, read, or remembered, they all get assembled in short bursts.

 I help them take root organically in a style which sometimes defies, not only many of the established rules of gardening – but also those of cohesive, linear writing – or so I’m told.

 What I say is, Long live the privilege of enjoying whatever creativity stirs us into action!

 Up to each to indulge freely by feeling it, thinking it, drawing it, writing it, viewing it, sewing it – or cooking it.

 Hopefully, for you, dear Reader, whether you come across these garden beds of mind-meandering thoughts in 2020 or in 2040, they will read as colourful proliferation of mind-based challenges at the heart and the soul of our culture – grown nearby and from far away.

 Graphic created and kindly donated by Jayne Doah